 The “ultra-low center of gravity package” also allowed a low hood design.
 This low hood and bulging front fenders raise expectations for the BRZ’s drivability.
 Also, to communicate the Subaru identity the Subaru six-star ornament, headlights and hexagon lower grille follow the Subaru design motif common across new Subaru models.

 The low center of gravity enhances BRZ’s sensuous beauty with its shapely fender flares.
 The aesthetic beauty is combined with functional beauty that advances aerodynamics through such areas as the C-pillar shape, rear glass inclination, trunk lid layout.
 As would be expected from a sports car, the front and rear overhangs were shortened to express the BRZ’s liveliness.
 The front fender is accentuated with a distinctive garnish.
+If you had a sexy car like this you would want to go about finding the best car insurance policy to protect this beast.

 - Rear fascia